Dhanvanshikumar/Energy-Trading-Record-Management-System-for-a-Smart-Grid-using-Trees/README.md

-# Energy-Trading-Record-Management-System-for-a-Smart-Grid-using-Trees
+# Energy-Trading-Record-Management-System-for-a-Smart-Grid-using-Trees (Using B+ Trees)
-The goal is to develop a software program that manages energy trading transactions in a smart grid environment using a tree-based data structure.
+The goal is to develop a software program that manages energy trading transactions in a smart grid environment using B+ Trees.
 Energy trading transactions occur when energy producers (sellers) sell energy to consumers (buyers) at specified rates.
 These transactions need to be accurately recorded, tracked, and analyzed to optimize energy trading operations, manage financial records, and enable efficient trading management within the grid.